funkybob/antfarm/docs/api.rst

       Any extra kwargs will be stored as self.opts

 Each Antfarm application is an App instance.
-Its configuration is passed to the constructor, and the instance is a callable conplying with the WSGI interface (PEP3333).
+Its configuration is passed to the constructor, and the instance is a callable complying with the WSGI interface (PEP3333).

 Request